s-hfarooq/XPS-15-9570-PopOS-Tweaks/README.md

     sudo grub-mkconfig -o /boot/grub/grub.cfg

 ## Fix Intel Screen Tearing
+  NOTE: This doesn't seem to be necessary with 19.10, but I'll keep it here just in case.

   Fix the screen tearing that occurs with integrated graphics

     sudo mkdir /etc/X11/xorg.conf.d